-Fabrizio was seemingly under the impression that he was doing a solo interview, but that changed when the reporter informed him that Dotcom was listening in on a second line.
+Fabrizio was seemingly under the impression that he was doing a solo interview (audio MP3), but that changed when the reporter informed him that Dotcom was listening in on a second line.
 When she asked the MPAA lawyer whether he wanted to discuss the case with Dotcom there was a brief silence, but he eventually agreed.

 First MPAA’s General Counsel had the opportunity to explain what Megaupload did wrong and why.
 In line with their complaint, Fabrizio described the file-storage site as a business that was set up to facilitate and encourage copyright infringement.

 “Megaupload was never a cloud storage service to begin with,” Fabrizio noted.
 “From its birth to its death, it was a service that was designed to profit from copyright infringement, and in fact, it did profit handsomely from copyright infringement.”

 “The proof of the pudding that it was not a storage service, is that almost 98 percent of the people who used Megaupload were not premium users.
 If you weren’t a premium user, and your content wasn’t downloaded frequently enough, then Megaupload would delete it,” he added.